-Emergency Dentistry – West Seneca, NY
+Emergency Dentist in West Seneca, NY

 Broken Tooth?
 Give Us a Call!

 When you find yourself in a dental emergency, it can be difficult to know where you should turn for help.
 Should you go to the emergency room?
 Should you contact your emergency dentist in West Seneca?
 Well, unless you have broken bones or have been bleeding for longer than 10 minutes, our dental office can offer the treatment you need.
 In fact, we suggest saving our number in your phone just in case you or a loved one goes through a dental emergency, and we’ll do our best to see you on the same day for emergency dentistry in West Seneca, NY.
 If you have a painful, knocked-out, or broken tooth, give us a call!

-Why Choose Applegate Dental for Emergency Dentistry?
+Why Choose Applegate Dental for Emergency Dental Care?

 - Variety of Services Under One Roof